peppelinux/django-jwtconnect-auth/README.md

   The release mechanism can be completely customized, you can decide how and where the release of token to the Apps would happen, implementing it in your own.
 - Tokens can be refreshed via POST method: `/token/refresh`
 - A user can have multiple active tokens or one at time (configurable in general `settings`).
 The last overwrite the older.
-- TokenIntrospection endpoint would let third-party applications to get additional informations about a token:
+- TokenIntrospection endpoint would let third-party applications to get additional informations about a token
-  `/token/introspection?format=json&jti=3323657efa02b73074f310f7be9db0b5dc332cc53dcfec91cda6e55f2f346fca`.

 # Token Introspection